 Located at three corners of each code, it allows a scanner to accurately recognize the Code and read it at high speed, while indicating the direction in which the Code is printed.
 They essentially help quickly identify the presence of a QR Code in an image and it's orientation.

 Smaller than the position detection markers, they help straighten out QR Codes drawn on a curved surface.
-And, the more information a Code store, the larger it is and the more alignment patterns it requires.
+And, the more information a Code stores, the larger it is and the more alignment patterns it requires.

 Alternating black/white modules on the QR Code with the idea of accurately helping configure the data grid.
 Using these lines, the scanner determines how large the data matrix is.